Connect with others who understand.

 Talk to Your Doctor

 Eating a balanced diet with plenty of nutrients can help your body during and after bladder cancer treatment.
 These tips are a good starting point, but it’s important to talk to your doctor and a dietitian for advice that fits your needs.
-By choosing healthy foods and avoiding options that might irritate your bladder, you can play an active role in your health and treatment.
+By choosing healthy foods and avoiding options that might irritate your bladder, you can play an active role in your bladder cancer health and treatment.

 All updates must be accompanied by text or a picture.